Designing a Product – How Ignoring Freedom To Operate Search could be fatal?

 It was the 1950s.

 The Ford foundation conducted a study to figure ways to improve the physical fitness of young people.
-During the study, one observation stood out from the rest, courtesy of Korean war.
+During the study, one observation stood out from the rest, courtesy of the Korean war.

-It was noticed by the U.S. Army, who were allies to South Korea, that urban recruits were less physically fit when compared to rural recruits.
+It was noticed by the U.S. Army, who were allied to South Korea, that urban recruits were less physically fit when compared to rural recruits.
 One possible explanation attributed was the lack of open space, dearth of fields and playgrounds in urban areas, which resulted in urban men being less fit when compared to rural brethren.

 Dr. Harold Gores, who headed the Educational Facilities Laboratories – which was created to figure solutions to problems identified in the ford study – decided that if he couldn’t actually make a tree grow in Brooklyn, he could at least get somebody to make him a counterfeit countryside.

 Gores challenged Monsanto, a chemical company back then, to develop the perfect urban playing surface.
-During the same time, The Chemstrand company, a subsidiary of Monsanto Industries, were developing new synthetic fibers for use in carpeting.
+During the same time, The Chemstrand company, a subsidiary of Monsanto Industries, was developing new synthetic fibers for use in carpeting.

 In 1964, the synthetic turf was first installed at Moses Brown School in Rhode Island.
 In 1965, when the Astrodome baseball field was built, the Houston Astros organization began investigating artificial surfaces to replace natural grass on the indoor field.
 The astrodome brought Monsanto in to install ChemGrass.
 The synthetic Turf suddenly gained mass attraction and to capitalize on the popularity, ChemGrass was rebranded as Astroturf.